Forming LLCs & Estate Planning

-He practices primarily in the areas of business law, contracts, entity formations (5,000+ LLCs formed since 1992), nonprofit corporations and charitable organizations, estate planning (Wills & Trusts).
-Rick is a lecturer on Arizona LLCs at Arizona Summit Law School.
+He practices primarily in the areas of business law, contracts, entity formations (6,400+ LLCs formed since 1992), nonprofit corporations and charitable organizations, estate planning (Wills & Trusts).

 Rick represents start up companies and established businesses with respect to a wide variety of business legal matters such as forming new companies, commercial contracts of all types and general legal issues.
 He assists companies in adopting a Buy Sell Agreement, a document that is essential for all valuable companies because it contains the owners’ exit strategy after a death, disability or other triggering event.

 He has extensive experience representing buyers and sellers of businesses and borrowers and lenders in loan transactions.
 At one time Rick was the Arizona attorney for one of the largest banks in the U.S. in connection with its loans secured by Arizona real estate.